wesam-k/Shopping-app/README.md

 # Shoppimg-app
- This is a sample e-commerce app that represented the products to add them to the basket. buidt with Reactjs, JavaScript and css
+ This is a sample e-commerce app that represented the products to add them to the basket. built with Reactjs, JavaScript and css

 ⚡ [Demo](https://ecommerceshoppingapp.netlify.app/)